 PNK FME – Body Language

 PNK FME is an Adelaide native who is making great inroads in the R&B scene over in Australia recently.
-His early releases have garnered support from the highly influential Triple J – I’m Irish and have even been following the music featured on Triple J for years.
-His latest single Body Language was released just before I went on my music-free break.
-I have to admit, I’ve been sneakily listening to this tune in the mornings – this tune is a grower, the more I’ve listened to it, the more it’s grown on me!
+His early releases have garnered support from the highly influential Triple J – I’m Irish and have even been following the music featured on Triple J. His latest single Body Language was released just before I went on my music-free break.
+I have to admit, I’ve been sneakily listening to this tune in the mornings – its a grower, the more I’ve listened to it, the more it’s grown on me!
 Now, I honestly f*cking love it.

 The Sound Sniffer is a music blog which is still only a baby – Founded and run by Kevin Coakley in early 2019.
 He is a music writer and ghostwriter.
 ‘The Sound Sniffer’ also runs gigs and showcases in London since Oct 2019.
 The showcases are picked from artists we find in our submissions inbox.